ankschoubey/old-blog/_posts/2021-04-28-meditation.md

 Have formal sitting practice in the morning before you do any major task.

 Don’t be rigid while meditating.
 Let yourself flow.

+Meditation is a activity which is weird for many.
+It can seem stupid or woo woo.